-Ivan Vazov Theater was a happening place both Sunday night as the tour passed through the square while a group of people danced to traditional folk music.
+Ivan Vazov Theater was a happening place Sunday night when the tour passed through the square as a group of people danced to traditional folk music.
 It was a public dance with many people in the park spontaneously joining in holding hands with the dancers below within a couple minutes after my photo.

-The next night I wandered into this same square around 6 pm as a rock band blasted out amplified tunes emanating a couple blocks away where I had heard and followed the sounds to the theater.
+The next night I wandered into this same square around 6 pm as a rock band blasted out amplified tunes I had heard a couple blocks away and followed the sound to the theater.

 Baba Marta Day and Martenitsa

-After walking around Sofia city streets for eight hours that day, there was one very peculiar aspect of the items being sold at dozens of street vendor booths I had seen across Sofia.
+After walking around Sofia city streets for eight hours Sunday, there was one very peculiar aspect of the items being sold at dozens of street vendor booths across Sofia.
 Tables all around town had red and white ribbons and pieces of wool yarn for sale.